awsdocs/aws-doc-sdk-examples/dotnetv3/dynamodb/FromSQL/README.md

 # From SQL to NoSQL code examples in C\#

-## Moving from a SQL database to a NoSQL database
+The code examples in the **FromSQL** directory are part of a series to aid in moving from a SQL database to a NoSQL database, as described in the Amazon DynamoDB Developer Guide:

-The code examples in the **FromSQL** directory are part of a series to aid in moving from an SQL database to a NoSQL database, as described in the Amazon DynamoDB Developer Guide at [From SQL to NoSQL](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SQLtoNoSQL.html)
+[From SQL to NoSQL](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SQLtoNoSQL.html)

 See
-[Best Practices for Modeling Relational Data in DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-relational-modeling.html) in the Amazon DynamoDB Developer Guide for information about moving from a relational database to Amazon DynamoDB.
+[Best Practices for Modeling Relational Data in DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-relational-modeling.html) in the Amazon DynamoDB Developer Guide for information about moving from a relational database management system (RDBMS) to Amazon DynamoDB.

 **IMPORTANT**